Wade Harman

 Wade Harman (born October 1, 1963) is an American football coach.
-Harman used to be the Assistant Offensive Line Coach for the Falcons working with veteran offensive line coach Mike Tice.
+Harman used to be the assistant offensive line coach for the Atlanta Falcons, working with veteran offensive line coach Mike Tice.

 Professional coaching career

 Before being hired by the Falcons, Harman spent most of his career as a tight end coach for the Baltimore Ravens.
 He was fired on January 27, 2014.
 Harman began his NFL coaching career with the Minnesota Vikings.
 Until his dismissal, Harman was the longest tenured coach in the Baltimore Ravens organization, and the only coach remaining in the organization from the Super Bowl XXXV team.

 Minnesota Vikings

 1997 season

 Harman began his coaching career with a one-year contract as a coaches assistant for the Minnesota Vikings.
-In his first year with the Vikings, the team went 9-7 in the regular season, winning a Wild Card berth in the playoffs, before losing the divisional round to the San Francisco 49ers.
+In his first year with the Vikings, the team went 9–7 in the regular season, winning a Wild Card berth in the playoffs, before losing the divisional round to the San Francisco 49ers.